daviskeene/Portfolio/blog/files/joyful-kotlin.markdown

 *else* can we do with Kotlin?"

 ## Closing Remarks
 Joyful Kotlin is a class that I only have good things to say about.
-The professor was amazing and knowledgeable beyond the scope of the class, the learning envionment was positive both in person and online, and
+The professor was amazing and knowledgeable beyond the scope of the class, the learning environment was positive both in-person and online, and
 I learned a lot about Kotlin, Dockerizing API's and concurrency in programming.
 If I could go back in time to my January self, I would have let him know that he made the right choice in choosing this class over Linear Algebra.

 Although Joyful Kotlin was 1 credit hour, met twice a week, and was put on the backburner by the course staff when classes all went remote, I enjoyed coming to class each day and using the course resources to make software